Dominikwigh/coffee-shop/README.md

 * 23. As a admin i can be. able to delete products so that i can remove old products.
 * 24. As a site user i can be able to see the stores adress so that i can visit them.
 * 25. As a site user i can read about the company so that i can get familiar with the company.
+### Future implementation / Won't have
+* 26.
+As a site user i can add products to a wishlist so that i can come back later and purchase them.
+* 27. As a site user i can add a coupon code so that i can get a discount on my order.
+* 28. As a site user i can buy a voucher so that it can be used to purchase on the site.
+* 29. As a site user i can learn the terms and conditions so that i can understand obligations and responsibilities.
+* 30. As a site user i can find answers general questions so that i don't have to contact the site owner.

 ## Project Design